abesford/seizzmic-site-0c00b/src/pages/index.md

         image: images/feature2.png
         image_alt: App users welcoming a new member
         content: >
-          People make change happen, not technology.
+          People make change happen.
 We bring your teams together, to plot a course, focus your efforts, and make your organisation stronger to deal with today's challenges.

           That might be building new skills and capabilities, automating